Together We're Stronger

 Steve Sugar is a former professional rugby player, experienced healthcare leader, and passionate advocate for brain injury awareness and player safety.

-During his rugby career, Steve played at a high level across Welsh and UK rugby, representing teams including Welsh Universities, Merthyr, and Cefn Coed, as well as the Welsh Guards during his military service.
+During his rugby career, Steve played at a high level at Bristol, Worcester, Cheltenham and Clifton and then went on to coach Brecon Athletic Oxford, Brecon, Bristol Universities and Devizes.
 Known for his physical style of play and commitment to the game, he built a respected reputation both on and off the pitch.

 Alongside his sporting career, Steve has developed an extensive professional background within healthcare.
 He is an experienced Paramedic and Senior Manager, having worked across both Emergency Services and acute clinical settings.
 His expertise is centred around Clinical Risk Management, Patient Safety, and Root Cause Analysis, making him a strong leader in improving safety standards and service delivery.